omegasemantic/omegasemantic.github.io/_prose/100-rosengrep.md

 The lights in the sky.
 What were they? said Pasupe.

-Sparks from Grep's grindstone I should think.
+Sparks from Grep's grindstone I should think, said Rosen.

 They seemed so far away, said Pasupe.